zhaoshuoxp/Pipelines-Wrappers/README.md

 * {prefix}_trimmed_R1/2.fastq.gz: adapter trimmed fastq files.
 * {prefix}_mkdup.bam: all alignments, with duplicates marked.
 * {prefix}_filtered.bam: useful filtered alignments; duplicates, unpaired, unmapped, low-quality, secondary, chrM reads removed.
 * {prefix}_se.bed: useful filtered alignments in BED format, Tn5 shifted.
+It will be used for macs2 peak calling.
 * {prefix}_pe.bed: useful filtered alignments in BEDPE format,  Tn5 shifted, the 2nd and 3rd columns indicate the fragment start and end coordinates on genome.
-It will be used for macs2 peak calling.
 * {prefix}.bw: bigwig file converted from {prefix}_filtered.bam, can be upload to genome browser for visualization.
 * macs2: output of macs2, see [here](https://github.com/taoliu/MACS#output-files).
-Only broad peaks will be called by default.
-In addition, {prefix}_broad_filtered.bed is the peaks file with blacklist filtered.
+Only narrow peaks will be called by default.
+In addition, {prefix}_filtered.bed is the peaks file with blacklist filtered.
 * fastqc: the report(s) of fastqc
 * logs: running logs